uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 We now use `Raster > Extraction > Clip Raster by Extent` to focus on a smaller area of interest.

 Make sure the DEM is selected in the Input layer, and set the clip extent with `... > Select Extent on Canvas`.
+We want to select an area that is inland, and contains both some of the D'Aguilar National Park, and a section of the Brisbane river (you can untick the DEM in the Layers panel to reveal the basemap).

 Remember to rename your clipped layer!